-Students' satisfaction increases to the extent that teaching methods based on inter-disciplinarity are favored [inter-professional education (IPE); Barr, Ivan, Reeves, Hammick and Freeth, 2005].
-This entails an improvement in learning and putting it into practice in the future professional work (Curran, Sharpe, Forristall and Flynn, 2008).
+Students' satisfaction increases to the extent that teaching methods based on inter-disciplinarity are favored [inter-professional education (IPE); Barr et al., 2005].
+This entails an improvement in learning and putting it into practice in the future professional work (Curran et al., 2008).
 What's more, and as Mavondo et al. (2004) pointed out, ICT use as a source of students' satisfaction provides them with the possibility of getting to know and trying out hardware and software that can encourage the development of skills needed in their professional work.
 Finally, let us consider that skills development can be influenced by the satisfaction level attained by the student: